ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 * All write requests from clients are handled by the "Head" process
 * The "Head" then passes the write instruction to the first backup in the chain
-* Each backup successively passes the write request down the chain until it terminates at the "Tail"
+* Each backup successively passes the write request down the chain until it reaches the "Tail"
-* When the "Tail" process completes the write, we know that since it is the last link in the chain, it can send its `ack` directly back to the client
+* When the "Tail" process completes the write, we know that since it is the last link in the chain, all the other replicas must ***already*** have completed their writes, so we can send an `ack` directly back to the client

 ![Chain Replication - Write](./img/L12%20Chain%20Replication%201.png)